nexus-devs/docker/README.md

 - Auth Server: 3020
 - API Server (Warframe): 3010

-Furthermore this will run blitz.js in development mode, which means:
+Furthermore this will run cubic in development mode, which means:
 - All nodes will be managed by a single controller in a single container
 - API endpoints will not be loaded into cache, so we don't have to restart for changes